mtoce/mtoce.github.io/_posts/2020-04-29-astros_scandal.md

 ![Confusion_Matrix](https://raw.githubusercontent.com/mtoce/Build2-Project/master/cmatrix.png)

 This confusion matrix shows that the model is 97% accurate at predicting when the Astros cheat when they are actually cheating.
 However, when they are not cheating the model is 50/50.
+In a real-world scenario, using this model would result in us incorrectly assuming they are cheating in many cases.
+This really isn't the worst outcome if we are an opposing team trying to protect our signs and pitcher.

+## Final Conclusions

+It is imperative that we understand the drawbacks of our model, however.
+The 50/50 coin flip when the opposing team is not cheating is certainly a flaw in the model.
+It most likely comes from the team cheating more often on specific days rather than others.
+I chose to not include the specific game date, believing it to contain data leakage about the target.